-We intend to use our capital resources to continue the development and, if approved, the commercialization of AFREZZA.
-We are expending a portion of our capital to scale up our manufacturing capabilities in our Danbury facilities.
+We intend to use our capital resources to continue the development and commercialization of AFREZZA, if approved.
+We are expending a portion of our capital resources to scale up our manufacturing capabilities in our Danbury facilities.
 We also intend to use our capital resources for general corporate purposes.

-We intend to pursue potential collaboration opportunities with large pharmaceutical companies in the United States, Europe and elsewhere to provide the operational and financial resources to develop, commercialize, market and sell AFREZZA.
-Although we have held extensive discussions with a number of pharmaceutical companies concerning potential strategic business collaborations for AFREZZA, to date, we have not reached an agreement on such collaborations with any of these companies.
-We cannot predict when, if ever, we may conclude an agreement with a partner.
-There can be no assurance that any such collaboration will be available to us on a timely basis or on acceptable terms, if at all.
+We have held extensive discussions with a number of pharmaceutical companies concerning a potential strategic business collaboration for AFREZZA.
+We cannot predict when, if ever, we will conclude an agreement with a partner.
+There can be no assurance that any such collaboration will be entered on a timely basis or on acceptable terms, or at all.

 If we enter into a strategic business collaboration with a pharmaceutical or biotechnology company, we would expect, as part of the transaction, to receive additional capital.
-In addition, we expect to pursue the sale of equity and/or debt securities, or the establishment of other funding facilities.
+In addition, we expect to pursue the sale of equity and/or debt securities, including sales of our common stock through the ATM Agreements, or the establishment of other funding facilities.
 Issuances of debt or additional equity could impact the rights of our existing stockholders, dilute the ownership percentages of our existing stockholders and may impose restrictions on our operations.
 These restrictions could include limitations on additional borrowing, specific restrictions on the use of our assets as well as prohibitions on our ability to create liens, pay dividends, redeem our stock or make investments.
 We also may seek to raise additional capital by pursuing opportunities for the licensing, sale or divestiture of certain intellectual property and other assets, including our Technosphere technology platform.
 There can be no assurance, however, that any strategic collaboration, sale of securities or sale or license of assets will be available to us on a timely basis or on acceptable terms, if at all.
 If we are unable to raise additional capital, we may be required to enter into agreements with third parties to develop or commercialize products or technologies that we otherwise would have sought to develop independently, and any such agreements may not be on terms as commercially favorable to us.

+We cannot provide assurances that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
 If planned operating results are not achieved or we are not successful in raising additional capital through equity or debt financing or entering a business collaboration, we may be required to reduce expenses through the delay, reduction or curtailment of our projects, including AFREZZA development activities, or further reduction of costs for facilities and administration, and there will continue to be substantial doubt about our ability to continue as a going concern.